YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    gtmver=V6.2-000_x86_64
    gtm_icu_version=5.2
    gtmgbldir=/home/gtmuser/.fis-gtm/V6.2-000_x86_64/g/gtm.gld
-   gtmroutines=/home/gtmuser/.fis-gtm/V6.2-000_x86_64/o(/home/gtmuser/.fis-gtm/V6.2-000_x86_64/r /home/gtmuser/.fis-gtm/r) /usr/lib/fis-gtm/V6.2-000_x86_64/plugin/o(/usr/lib/fis-gtm/V6.2-000_x86_64/plugin/r) /usr/lib/fis-gtm/V6.2-000_x86_64/libgtmutil.so /usr/lib/fis-gtm/V6.2-000_x86_64
+   gtmroutines=/home/gtmuser/.fis-gtm/V6.2-000_x86_64/o(/home/gtmuser/.fis-gtm/V6.2-000_x86_64/r /home/gtmuser/.fis-gtm/r) /usr/local/lib/yottadb/r110/plugin/o(/usr/local/lib/yottadb/r110/plugin/r) /usr/local/lib/yottadb/r110/libgtmutil.so /usr/local/lib/yottadb/r110
    gtmdir=/home/gtmuser/.fis-gtm
    gtm_etrap=Write:(0=$STACK) "Error occurred: ",$ZStatus,! gtm_principal_editing=EDITING
    gtm_tmp=/tmp/fis-gtm/V6.2-000_x86_64
-   gtm_dist=/usr/lib/fis-gtm/V6.2-000_x86_64
+   gtm_dist=/usr/local/lib/yottadb/r110
    gtmuser@gtmworkshop:~$

 YottaDB/GT.M databases can also be configured so that they can be recovered after a system crash.
 Simulate a crash right now by either clicking on the “X” in the top right corner of your virtual machine console window to instantly “power down” your virtual machine, or if you started it headless, then performing a hard power-down using a command on the host (in the case of virtualization using qemu/kvm on Linux, a kill -9 of the virtual machine process).
-Then boot it, run gtm and use a zwrite ^Capital command to confirm that the data in the database is still intact.
+Then boot it, run ydb and use a zwrite ^Disney command to confirm that the data in the database is still intact.

 The tree program shows the default environment YottaDB/GT.M creates in your home directory.
 In this case, the output bolding and colors are as displayed by the tree program, and not according to the conventions of this document.